gywns6287/convnext_detectron/readme.md

 # Convnext code for detectron users

-This code is for detectron2 user.
+This code is for detectron2 users.

 convnext.py includes convnext + fpn code.